Trump administration family separation policy

 The family separation policy under the first Trump administration was a controversial immigration enforcement strategy implemented in the United States from 2017 to 2018, aimed at deterring illegal immigration by separating migrant children from their parents or guardians.
-The policy, presented to the public as a "zero tolerance" approach, was intended to encourage tougher legislation and discourage unauthorized crossings.
+The policy was presented to the public as a "zero tolerance" approach, intended to encourage tougher legislation and discourage unauthorized crossings.
 In some cases, families following the legal procedure to apply for asylum at official border crossings were also separated.
 Under the policy, federal authorities separated children and infants from parents or guardians with whom they had entered the U.S. The adults were prosecuted and held in federal jails or deported, and the children were placed under the supervision of the U.S. Department of Health and Human Services (HHS).
 Prior to their transfer to HHS, some children spent three weeks or more in overcrowded border control centers, where they reported minimal food, no access to clean clothes or bathing facilities, and no adult caretakers; girls as young as ten were taking care of younger children.

 Family separations began in the summer of 2017, prior to the public announcement of the "zero tolerance" policy in April 2018.
 The policy was officially adopted across the entire U.S.–Mexico border from April 2018 until June 2018.
 The practice of family separation continued for at least eighteen months after the policy's official end, with an estimated 1,100 families separated between June 2018 and the end of 2019.
 In total, more than 5,500 children, including infants, were separated from their families.